 To change your logo go to the 'Page Master' under the 'Design' menu

-Despite the slightly daunting entrance between covered rocks, once you are in there is loads of space to anchor.
-To safely enter the small bay to the east you need the Antares charts.
+Despite the slightly daunting entrance between covered rocks, once you are in there is loads of space to anchor, and in more or less any wind direction.
+To safely enter the small bay to the east you need the Antares chart.
 It is a charming place with many wild flowers and a very extensive foreshore full of whelks, hermit crabs and various other forms of life, fringed with sea pinks.
 Good for brambles (blackberries) too.
 And seals on the rocks at the entrance.
 The only problem is that it is quite a long row to the shore from the bigger anchorage to the west, so aim for the island in front of the cottages and watch you don't get cut off by the tide on your way back.

 "Ramsey Bay, near the E. end of Lismore, is the only safe anchorage in this Island; the ground is good, the harbour pretty well sheltered, and the depth sufficient for any ship" Murdoch Mackenzie 1776